 - 07/27/2015: City of Alexandria Solicits Ideas for Municipal and Community Broadband Improvements

-In March 2018, the City contracted with consulting and engineering company CTC Technology and Energy to design the City’s municipal fiber network.
+- March 2018.
+The City contracted with consulting and engineering company CTC Technology and Energy to design the City’s municipal fiber network.
 CTC has significant experience in this area and has completed similar projects for state and local governments in recent years.
 The engineering design of the fiber network infrastructure has begun with the participation of all stakeholders.
 The targeted timeframe for completing the design phase is January 2019.
 After the engineering design is completed, an invitation for bid will be issued for the construction of the municipal network.

-- The City is preparing a Request for Proposals (RFP) to build its own fiber backbone infrastructure (broadband network).
-Vendors or other interested parties may register through eProcure to be notified when an RFP becomes available.
+- The City is preparing an Invitation to Bid (ITB) to build its own fiber backbone infrastructure (broadband network).
+Vendors or other interested parties may register through eProcure to be notified when an ITB becomes available.

 Recent Broadband History